Chiropody and podiatry services

+The term 'podiatrist' is now replacing the term 'chiropodist'.
 Chiropodists/podiatrists assess, diagnose and treat diseases and abnormalities of the foot and lower limb.
-The term 'podiatrist' is now replacing the term 'chiropodist'.
-Podiatry can significantly improve peoples’ quality of life by alleviating painful symptoms, and promoting and maintaining mobility.
+Chiropody/podiatry can improve people’s quality of life by alleviating painful symptoms, and promoting and maintaining mobility.

-The Health Service Executive (HSE) is not legally obliged to provide chiropody/podiatry services but where they do, services may be provided by the Local Health Office or by voluntary organisations on behalf of the HSE.
-Where the service is available, it is free to medical card holders and people with Hepatitis C who contracted the disease through the use of Human Immunoglobulin-Anti-D or from the receipt within Ireland of any blood product or a blood transfusion and who have a Health Amendment Act Card.
+The Health Service Executive (HSE) is not legally obliged to provide podiatry services but where available, services may be provided by the Local Health Office or by voluntary organisations on behalf of the HSE.

 Tax relief and chiropody services

-Non-medical card holders may be able to claim tax relief on chiropody services if you are required to attend as part of medical treatment.
-(That is, you have a significant disability or a serious illness, etc. and your doctor directs you attend chiropody services).
-You may also be able to claim tax relief on any doctors visits and prescription drugs associated with this care.
+If you do not have a medical card, you may be able to claim tax relief on podiatry services that are prescribed by a doctor.
+You may also be able to claim tax relief on doctor visits and prescription drugs associated with this care.

 See our information on tax relief for medical expenses for further details.

 Coru, the Health and Social Care Professionals Council is the organisation that will register and regulate podiatrists.

 Read more about registration of social care professionals here.

 There are currently 3 separate professional bodies representing podiatrists: